Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Background

 During encoding, the candidate label can focus on specific features within the input context, enabling the model to identify the most relevant input features for each candidate.
 This property makes the cross-encoder particularly effective for reranking tasks where fine-grained relevance is warranted.

 Prior studies \cite{crossencoder_example_1, crossencoder_example_2} have demonstrated the cross-encoder’s advantages in refining retrieved results by analyzing relationships between queries and documents.
-We used a cross-encoder in our first study, IQLoc, to rerank source documents based on program semantic relevance between source code and bug reports.
+Therefore, we use a cross-encoder in IQLoc to rerank source documents based on program semantic relevance between source code and bug reports.